Skip to content

 Let the subject of your painting inspire your texture choices.
 For example, use rough textures for a rocky landscape.
 Use smooth textures for a calm lake surface.
 Think about how texture can help tell your story.

 Remember, practice is key.
 Experiment with different tools and techniques.
-Try using plastic wrap for unique textures.
-Use palette knives for bold strokes.
+Try combining traditional methods with new technologies.
 Over time, you'll develop your own unique approach to texture.

 In conclusion, mastering texture can greatly enhance your oil paintings.
 From basic techniques to advanced methods, there are many ways to create interesting textures.
 Study the masters, experiment with different approaches, and keep practicing.
+Don't be afraid to try new tools like drawing machines.
 Your skills will improve, leading to more dynamic and engaging artwork.